cescoffier/vertx-openshift-cluster-examples/shared-counter-example/README.md

 # Shared Counter Example

-This example illustrate how Vert.x applications can share a counter.
+This example illustrates how Vert.x applications can share a counter.

 ## Local build and run